missystar/Went/Development-Status.md

 In order to accomplish implementation of the [detection methods](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/issues/230), we'll need to overcome some of the deeply worrying and unfounded AOS limitations, as imposed by Googles API, in regard to relevant network variables and data.
 These include highly relevant and important things such as displaying the SIM/phone Ciphering Indicator, which tells you if your calls are being encrypted or not.
 This has been a required 3GPP feature for the last 15 years, but which Google and most Mobile Network providers have choosen to mostly ignore, although it has been [requested by users since 2009](https://code.google.com/p/android/issues/detail?id=5353).
 Another is finding the *Timing Advance* (TA) and various Network Timers, like those used in *Radio Resource Control* ([RRC](http://en.wikipedia.org/wiki/Radio_Resource_Control)), that can give very useful information regarding the status of the connections your phone is making.

 All this can be fairly easily accomplished, given that we can have access to some of the lower level radio related information coming from the *Baseband Processor* (BP).
 But that is exactly our challenge.
 All the software and information about the interfaces providing this, is hidden from the user and developers by a huge amount of proprietary OEM *Non Disclosure Agreements* (NDA).
-But in the last years, there has been great progress in reverse enginering these protocols and interfaces.
+But in the last years, there has been great progress in reverse engineering these protocols and interfaces.
 The use of these open source tools are the basis of our successful development of this App.

 **Summary of the main development stages:**